attsdk/m2x-ios/README.md

 }];
 ```

+#### Errors and Messages

+The *error* parameter is a `NSError` object that encapsulate the error information, check for its domain and code.

+To get the HTTP status code use the `response` object

 ### M2X Categories

 M2X includes the NSDate+M2X category to make it easier to send and receive dates using the ISO8601 standard.